ChrstphrHll/npc_gen/students/Olivus Ondabrar.md

 year: 3
 guild: Fiesn
 partyID: 85
+tags:
+- Halfling
+- Wizard
+- Assault
+- 3rd
+- Fiesn
 ---
 # Olivus Ondabrar
 ---
 ### Description
 - 3rd year Halfling Wizard in Fiesn
-- curly red hair that's hanging down to their legs, Pale Brown eyes, and Tan skin
+- curly red hair that's hanging down to their legs, Hazel eyes, and Tan skin
 - Is Prudent and Dirty, and has Wisdom as their ideal

 ### Organizations